ZPump/zPump/docs/smart-contracts/ptf-pool.md

 ## Compute Budget

-- Wrap transactions include `ComputeBudgetProgram.setComputeUnitLimit({ units: 1_400_000 })`.
-Actual usage in lightweight mode ~ 1.0–1.1 M.
+- Wrap transactions include `ComputeBudgetProgram.setComputeUnitLimit({ units: 1_400_000 })`, and the SDK sends **four** transactions (shield + three follow-ups).
+Combined CU is ~150 k per shield pipeline.
-- Unwrap transactions include both limit and optional price; ALTs reduce instruction account list size.
+- Unwrap transactions leverage ALTs and consume ~146 k CU with all features enabled.
-- Full feature flags currently exceed the 1.4 M cap—work in progress to profile hotspots (Merkle reconstruction, digest updates, invariant checks) and slim them down.
+- The `lightweight` feature remains available for regression testing but is no longer required to stay under the budget.

 ## Common Errors